-Sebastien arrived at Professor Lacer’s office Sunday morning right at nine, with no need for the beamshell tincture to boost her energy levels, such was her excitement for the chance to take another step toward learning to free-cast.
+Sebastien arrived at Professor Lacer’s office Sunday morning right at nine.
+There had been no need for the beamshell tincture to boost her energy levels that morning, such was her excitement for the chance to take another step toward learning to free-cast.

 He waved her in, closing and locking the door behind her.
 “I do not want you distracted at a critical moment if some buffoon decides to burst in without knocking,” he explained.
 He turned to his desk, where a coffee tray rested, and poured himself a mug.
 He looked to her with a questioning eyebrow.

 “Yes, please,” she agreed, more for the chance to share a morning coffee with Thaddeus Lacer than out of a desire for caffeine.

 He reached for the trench coat draped over his desk chair, pulled a flask from the inner pocket, and poured some of the liquid within into his coffee.
 “I am not an alcoholic, if you were wondering,” he said.
 “This is a special wakefulness concoction that I developed myself.
 Useful for when emergencies allow me no time to sleep.
 I would offer you some, but the taste is extremely unpleasant, and if you were so exhausted as to need it, that would be a sign that we should postpone this lesson.”

 Sebastien nodded, then shook her head.
 “I don’t—need it, that is.
 I’m awake.”

 Professor Lacer handed her a steaming mug, into which he had added neither sugar nor cream, then took a reluctant gulp of his own brew.
 His exaggerated grimace and the little involuntary shudder that ran through him was…almost cute.